 Grounded theory has also been applied to research on educational equity, language learning, curriculum development, and online instruction.
 In each case, the method supports the development of theory that reflects actual student or teacher experiences, often revealing gaps between institutional policies and everyday practices.

-NVivo supports research that adopts a grounded theory perspective by providing tools to manage, code, compare, and reflect on data in a structured yet flexible environment.
-While grounded theory does not require software, NVivo enhances the research process by helping researchers organize and make sense of complex datasets, trace analytic decisions over time, and support the refinement and comparative analysis essential to grounded theory.
+Both NVivo and ATLAS.ti support research that adopts a grounded theory perspective by providing tools to manage, code, compare, and reflect on data in a structured yet flexible environment.
+While grounded theory does not require software, both programs enhance the research process by helping researchers organize and make sense of complex datasets, trace analytic decisions over time, and support the refinement and comparative analysis essential to grounded theory.

-Let's outline how grounded theory researchers can use NVivo across several key tasks— from importing data and coding to conducting comparisons and writing memos.
+Let's outline how grounded theory researchers can use NVivo or ATLAS.ti across several key tasks, from importing data and coding to conducting comparisons and writing memos.

-The first step is to create a new NVivo project and import your data sources.
-NVivo accepts a wide range of file types including:
+The first step is to create a new project and import your data sources.
+Both NVivo and ATLAS.ti accept a wide range of file types including:

 For grounded theory projects, interview transcripts are typically the primary source.
-These can be imported in DOCX or TXT format.
-NVivo also allows you to create cases for each participant and assign demographic attributes.
-While demographic data are not central to early-stage grounded theory, setting up case classifications can support comparisons later in the analysis.
+These can be imported as DOCX or TXT files.
+NVivo allows you to create cases for each participant and assign demographic attributes, while ATLAS.ti provides for classifying documents into document groups to easily filter data into different categories.
+While demographic data are not central to early-stage grounded theory, categorization can support comparisons later in the analysis.

-Once your data are imported, you can organize it in folders by source type, participant group, or data collection phase.
+Once your data are imported, you can organize it into folders or groups by source type, participant group, or data collection phase.
 Keeping your file structure consistent helps manage iterative cycles of analysis and theoretical sampling.

 In the first cycle of grounded theory coding, you work closely with the data, segmenting text into short units and assigning descriptive or action-based labels.
 NVivo supports this through its coding stripes and code system.

 As coding progresses, grounded theory researchers shift from generating codes to grouping them into more conceptual categories.
-In NVivo, this can be supported by:
+In NVivo or ATLAS.ti, this can be supported by:

 Constant comparison involves reviewing how categories change or stabilize across sources.
 NVivo provides several tools for this:

-NVivo’s Memos feature is central to grounded theory work.
+Memos are central to grounded theory work as they give researchers a space for their thoughts and reflections, which are important to document during the grounded theory process.
 You can write memos at any point and link them to sources, codes, or entire cases.
 Types of memos may include:

-NVivo supports writing in both plain text and rich text format, allowing you to bold, underline, or structure memos using headings.
+NVivo and ATLAS.ti both support writing in both plain text and rich text format, allowing you to bold, underline, or structure memos using headings.
 Memos can also be exported and shared with collaborators.

-NVivo does not automate theoretical sampling, but it helps track which data have been collected and coded, and which areas may need further development.
+NVivo helps researchers track which data have been collected and coded, and which areas may need further development.
 You can use:

 Together, these tools help support an audit trail—a documented record of your analytic decisions.
 This is important for transparency and useful when revisiting earlier stages of analysis or presenting your methodology in a research report.